vfarah-if/react-code-exercise/README.md

    ![image-20220814153225853](./readme-images/storybook-ally.png)

-3. Add [styled components](https://styled-components.com/) a popular way of developing components using react.
+3. Add [**styled components**](https://styled-components.com/) a popular way of developing components using react.
 Feel free to use CSS or other default react ways of doing this

    ```bash
    npm i --save styled-components
    npm i --save-dev @types/styled-components
    ```

-4. Added a **button component** as an example of how I storybook test drive my code (**SB TDD**) as well as making sure storybook is working as expected.
-This is not unique to me, a pattern that storybook endorses and drives simalar to the way I have done it, which I found to be particulary useful when developing complex visual components.
-So I start with creating a component with a storybook, even before I have written a test.
-The only reason I deviate from classical TDD, in this case, is because I can cognitively get my head around CSS, React, Javascript easier through Storybook visual components which I found a little harder not having a visual idea.
-You can train yourself to do either, but as a visual person and experience with other frontend developers, I felt this was more intuituve and an easier way that developers will start doing TDD and not code after development.
+4. Added a **button component** as an example of how I storybook test drive my code (**SB TDD**),  as well as making sure storybook is working as expected.
+This is not unique to me, a pattern that storybook endorses and drives, which I found to be particulary useful when developing complex visual components.
+I usually start with creating a component within storybook, which represents starting block, even before I have written a test.
+The only reason I deviate from classical TDD, *in only this case*, is because I can cognitively get my head around CSS, React, Javascript easier through Storybook visual components, which visualises what I want to do a lot easier.
+You can train yourself to do either, but as a visual person and experience with many frontend developers, I felt this was a more intuitive way for developers to start doing TDD or SB TDD and seemed to produce the same result I would get from traditional TDD.
 Then I can take those scenarios and seal them as snapshot tests and then simply write behavioural tests only (which can be done test first style).
-I can also install storybook testing which automatically generates the snapshots and makes sure the storybook is sealed automatically.
-I personally did not go with this, on this occasion, as I wanted this to be explicit about what got tested and where these tests where generated
+I can also install storybook testing which automatically generates the snapshots and makes sure the storybook is sealed automatically without having to do these tests manually.
+I personally did not go with that, on this occasion, as I wanted this to be explicit about what got tested and where these tests where generated.

    ![image-20220814132357940](./readme-images/sb-tdd-scenario-green-button.png)

-5. Created a code coverage output to add to some CI pipeline to make sure a minimum standard is met.
-This value can be driven by the team and can be seen as a [useless metric](https://betterprogramming.pub/is-code-coverage-a-useless-metric-bc76e0fde9e), but I like to have it so I can make sure I did TDD all the happy and unhappy test paths of the component
+5. Created a **code coverage** output to add to some CI pipeline to make sure a minimum standard is met.
+This value can be driven by the team and can be seen as a [*useless metric*](https://betterprogramming.pub/is-code-coverage-a-useless-metric-bc76e0fde9e), but I like to have it so I can make sure I did TDD all the happy and unhappy test paths of the component

    ![image-20220814135213339](./readme-images/covereage.png)

 6. Add `yarn` and `yarn interactive` by installing `yarn plugin import interactive-tools`

-7. Added a **todo list** with a vscode extension, which has helped me to understand the best way create a list of TODO's which also help to keep a history of architectural decisions, without formalising it in this name, but helps to create a though thread for developers mobbing or individuals focusing on what has been done and what will be done
+7. Added a **todo list** with a vscode extension, which has helped me to understand the best way create a list of TODO's which also help to keep a history of architectural decisions, without formalising this as an official [**ADR**](https://github.com/joelparkerhenderson/architecture-decision-record), but helps to create a thought thread for developers mobbing or individuals focusing on what has been done and what will be done

    ![image-20220814154257058](./readme-images/todo.png)

 8. [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) is escalating the power of what can be achieved.
-Essentially the tools help you understand how tests, component and e2e can be acheived with ease
+Essentially the tools help you understand how tests, component and e2e can be acheived with ease.
+I don't like the speed, feel the UI can be excessive, but I have seen junior and senior developers writing tests very quickly and efficiently using this framework

    ![image-20220814172608521](./readme-images/cypress-intro.png)